Louis J. Sebille: Medal of Honor action and death

-At the beginning of the Battle of Pusan Perimeter, the night of August 4, North Korean troops established a bridgehead across the Naktong River and were using it to advance across the river and attack Taegu, where the UN's Eighth United States Army was headquartered in defense of the perimeter.
+At the beginning of the Battle of the Pusan Perimeter, on the night of August 4 North Korean troops established a bridgehead across the Naktong River and were using it to advance across the river and attack Taegu, where the UN's Eighth United States Army was headquartered in defense of the perimeter.
 On August 5, a T-6 Mosquito forward air controller spotted a North Korea column advancing through the village of Hamchang-eup.
-Sebille was ordered to lead a flight of three F-51's on an airstrike against the North Korean troops advancing there.
+Sebille was ordered to lead a flight of three F-51s on an airstrike against them.
 Sebille flew an F-51 (tail number 44-74394) loaded with two 500 lb bombs, six rockets, and six M2 Browning .50 caliber machine guns.
-He and his wingmen, Captain Martin Johnson and Lieutenant Charles Morehouse, approached the village at an altitude of 5,000 ft and spotted a North Korean armored column crossing the river in a shallow area.
+He and his wingmen, Captain Martin Johnson and Lieutenant Charles Morehouse, approached the village at an altitude of 5,000 ft and spotted a North Korean armored column crossing a shallow section of the river.
 Sebille positioned himself for a medium-angle dive bomb run, planning to drop both of his bombs on his first attack.
 Diving, he held steady until about 2,500 ft.
 When he spotted a target column of trucks, artillery guns and armored cars, led by a North Korean Armored Personnel Carrier, he hit the bomb release button on his control stick, and then made a sharp pull-up to the left to stay away from his bomb blast.
-However, only one of his bombs had released, and the 500 lb of unbalanced weight under his left wing may have contributed to his near miss on the first run.
+However, only one of his bombs released, and the 500 lb of unbalanced weight under his left wing may have contributed to his near miss.